tagtart1/ribbity/README.md

 - Reribbit posts (retweet)
 - Like OR dislike ribbits
 - Start nesting threads by replying to any ribbit
+- Create accounts via email/password or sign in with Google
 - Customize your name, bio, location, and profile images
 - Follow other users
 - Have a checkmark next to your name which can be seen by all users